LexiPugh/world-life-expectancy/README.md

 Insights

-- Even though we're only looking at a small amount of data, there seems to be a positive correlation between the GDP (Gross Domestic Product) and life expectancy of countries!
+- Even though we're only looking at a small amount of data, there seems to be a positive correlation between the GDP (Gross Domestic Product) and the life expectancy of countries!
 As GDP goes up, so does life expectancy.
 This would make sense - richer countries have access to more advanced technologies and products, which would help them live a longer life.
 However, I want to dig a bit deeper to confirm this correlation truly exists!

 - My idea is to use CASE statements to group countries into a low GDP group and a high GDP group.
 Then, I can average the life expectancy for each group and see if I spot a difference.
 However, to accomplish this I need to figure out what's considered a low GDP and what's considered a high GDP.
-To determine this, I decided to order my dataset by GDP, split it down the middle, and base my calculations on the middle value - basically a loose way of calculating the median of the dataset.
-Any countries with a GDP greater than or equal to the median value will be considered high GDP countries, while any countries with a GDP less than the median value will be considered low GDP countries.
+To determine this, I decided to order my dataset by GDP, split it down the middle, and base my calculations on the middle value - a loose way of calculating the median of the dataset.
+Any countries with a GDP greater than or equal to the median value will be considered high-GDP countries, while any countries with a GDP less than the median value will be considered low-GDP countries.

 - The base dataset has about 2950 rows, but when filtering out the 0's in the GDP column, it loses about 450 rows.
 Filtering out the 0's in the **Life Expectancy** column loses another 10 rows.
 That means our filtered dataset has about 2,490 rows, so the middle of the dataset is around 1245.